Kong/docs.konghq.com/app/_hub/kong-inc/validation/index.md

 version: 0.1.x
 desc: Validate HTTP requests and responses based on an API Specification
 description: |
   Validate HTTP requests and responses based on an API Specification.
-Supports both Swagger v2 and Open API v3 specifications, with support for schema definitions describded using JSONSchema draft v4.
+Supports both Swagger v2 and Open API v3 specifications JSON request & response bodies, with support for schema definitions described using JSONSchema draft v4.
 For "JSON schema draft 4" type schema's please see the [JSON schema website](https://json-schema.org/) for details on the format and examples.

   {:.note}
   > To use this plugin in Konnect Cloud,